 - In the Sanctuary episode "Pax Romana", two characters in insulation suits (which leave much of the head and hands exposed) leisurely execute a medical procedure surrounded by molten rock a few meters below.
 There's a dramatic close call where one of them falls extremely close to the lava.
 Sadly, her hair fails to start smoking.

-- The Hardy Boys Nancy Drew Mysteries abused this twice:
+- The Hardy Boys Nancy Drew Mysteries:

 - On an episode of Smallville, Clark saves his rival Whitney from a fireball by covering his back with his body.
 We actually see the fireball engulfing Whitney's uncovered front, and we are shown that the blast super-heats Clark's body to the point that his father is burned just by touching him, but Whitney is fine.
 Their clothes are also undamaged.

 - In the second episode of Power Rangers Operation Overdrive, Moltor holds Andrew Hartford over a river of lava, in an attempt to get the Corona Aurora.
 Andrew suffers no ill effects from being so close to the lava.

 - And in episode 15 of GoGo Sentai Boukenger GoGo Jet is flown right into a volcano and someone dangled down to pik up a crystal that's floating in the lava.